0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

     pub data: Bytes,
     /// The nonce of the transaction.
 If set to `None`, no checks are performed. pub nonce: Option<u64>,
-    /// The chain ID of the transaction.
+    /// The chain ID of the tx.
 If set to `None`, no checks are performed.
     /// Incorporated as part of the Spurious Dragon upgrade via [EIP-155]. pub chain_id: Option<u64>,
     /// A list of addresses and storage keys that the transaction plans to access.